algolia/algolia-react-boilerplate/docs/docs/boilerplate-guide-pages/read-me.md

 There are two kinds of injected content:

 1. Using rules in the main index
-2. Using a seperate index
+2. Using a separate index

 ### From Main Index